 3. Kaytee Seed & Suet Mix

 This is very similar to the no-mess blend above, but the addition of suet pellets will also appeal to the Woodpeckers and Nuthatches of the world.
-Another great option to draw in a ton of bird species without the mess of regular seed.
-I’m a fan!
+This is another great option to draw in a ton of bird species without the mess of regular “shelled” seed.
+Therefore, I’m a fan!

 Target Bird Seed You Shouldn’t Buy